maaaaz/pycfurlscannercli/README.md

-pyalienvaultcli
+pycfurlscannercli
 =========

 Description
 -----------
-A simple Python script to interact with Alienvault OTX APIs from CLI.
+A simple Python script to interact with Cloudflare Radar URL scanner APIs from CLI.

 Usage
 -----
 ```
-$ pip install pyalienvaultcli
+$ pip install pycfurlscannercli

-$ pyalienvaultcli
+$ pycfurlscannercli -h
-usage: pyalienvaultcli.py [-h] [-k API_KEY] [-a {add}] -p PULSE_ID -i INPUT_FILE
+usage: pycfurlscannercli [-h] [-k API_KEY] [-c ACCOUNT_ID] [-a {scan}] [-i INPUT_FILE] [-p {http,http_and_https,https}]

-version: 1.1
+version: 1.0

-options:
+optional arguments:
   -h, --help            show this help message and exit

+Mandatory parameters:
-  -k, --api-key API_KEY
+  -k API_KEY, --api-key API_KEY
-                        API key (could either be provided in the "SECRET_ALIENVAULT_API_KEY" env var)
+                        Cloudflare API key (could either be provided in the "SECRET_CF_API_KEY" env var)
+  -c ACCOUNT_ID, --account-id ACCOUNT_ID
+                        Cloudflare Account ID key (could either be provided in the "SECRET_CF_ACCOUNT_ID" env var)
+  -a {scan}, --action {scan}
-  -a, --action {add}    Action to perform (default 'add')
+                        Action to perform (default 'scan')

-  -p, --pulse_id PULSE_ID
-                        Pulse ID to perform the requested action
+'scan' action parameters:
-  -i, --input-file INPUT_FILE
+  -i INPUT_FILE, --input-file INPUT_FILE
-                        Input file as a list of newline-separated IoC
+                        Input file as a list of newline-separated FQDN or URL
+  -p {http,http_and_https,https}, --protocol {http,http_and_https,https}
+                        Protocol to use for each entry when not specified (default 'http_and_https')
 ```

 Changelog
 ---------
-* version 1.1 - 2025-09-14: Publication on pypi.org and few fixes
+* version 1.0 - 2025-09-21: First commit

 Copyright and license
 ---------------------

+All trademarks, service marks, trade names and product names appearing on this repository are the property of their respective owners

-pyalienvaultcli is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+pycfurlscannercli is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-pyalienvaultcli is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+pycfurlscannercli is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with pyalienvaultcli.
+You should have received a copy of the GNU General Public License along with pycfurlscannercli.
 If not, see http://www.gnu.org/licenses/.

 Contact